OleOaks/mecrisp-stellaris-forth/doc/index.rst

 Mecrisp-Stellaris-Forth
 =======================

-**Do you already have a STM32 Blue Pill board? see** :doc:`/hardware/microcrontrollers/bluepill/bluepillstartup`.
+**Already have a STM32 Blue Pill board? see** :doc:`/hardware/microcrontrollers/bluepill/bluepillstartup`.

-**Do you already have a STM32 Black Pill board? see** :doc:`/hardware/microcrontrollers/blackpill/blackpillstartup`.
+**Already have a STM32 Black Pill board? see** :doc:`/hardware/microcrontrollers/blackpill/blackpillstartup`.

 What is Mecrisp-Stellaris-Forth?
 --------------------------------